codemix/yii2-dockerbase/README.md

 docker-compose run --rm web compose update myrepo/mypackage
 ```

-#### 1.2.3 Adding PHP Extensions
+#### 3.2 Adding PHP Extensions

 Since this image extends from the official [php](https://registry.hub.docker.com/u/library/php/)
-image, you can use `docker-php-ext-install` in your Dockerfile.
+image, you can use `docker-php-ext-install` in your `Dockerfile`.
+You may also have to install
+some required packages with `apt-get install` first.
 Here's an example:

 ```
 RUN apt-get update \